 1. Getting Started With Replicator¶

 1.1.
-The Semantic Schema Editor¶
+The Semantics Schema Editor¶

 1.2.
-The Visualizer¶
+The Synthetic Data Visualizer¶

 Access to some GTC 2022 content is available only after completing the free registration to the NVIDIA Developer Network.